Mihna: Under al-Wathiq

+Ban of al-Mutawakkil

+Islamic Calligraphic representation of Al-Mutawakkil's name, who is considered a righteous ruler in the 9th century.

+Al-Mutawakkil decided to diverge away from the religious policies of the previous caliphs, opting instead to put a stop to the controversy over whether the Qur'an was created or uncreated, ultimately bringing an end to the doctrinal regime that had been in place since 833.
+Al-Mutawakkil spent the next several years taking hostile steps against the Mu'tazilites, dismissing a number of Ibn Abi Du'ad's qadis from office and ordering an end to debate over the nature of the Qur'an.
+Al-Mutawakkil abandoned it in 847 and banned around 851.

 Aftermath

-It is important to note that in classical Islam, it was private individuals and not the caliphate who undertook the mission of developing the various Islamic sciences including the law.
+In classical Islam, it was private individuals and not the caliphate who undertook the mission of developing the various Islamic sciences including the law.
 That is, the law, contrary to what happens in modern nation states, was not the exclusive preserve of the state.
 In fact, the jurists developed it in conscious opposition to the state (e.g., Jackson, 2002).
 From early on, there was a religious order in classical Islam that was distinct from the political order.
 The semi-autonomy of the scholars resulted in the interesting phenomenon of the emergence of different, and regarding some issues, diametrically opposed schools of jurisprudence—all considered Islamically valid and authentic.
 The Mihna, within this context, reflects the caliph's frustration with the powerful and influential juristic culture.
 It lasted about fifteen years, after which the domains of authority of both the political and religious orders became more well-defined.
 This does not mean that confrontation was the hallmark of the relationship between both orders.
 The relationship was more nuanced and involved not only confrontation but also collaboration.
 Generally speaking, the religious order stood as a buffer between the political order and the common people.